texfaq/texfaq.github.io/FAQ-hyphoff.md

-The better bet is to set the text [ragged right](./FAQ-ragright.html), and at least get rid of the overfull lines; this technique is 'traditional' (in the sense that typists have always done it) and may be expected to appeal to the specifiers of eccentric document layouts (such as those for dissertations), but for once their sense conforms with typographic
+The better bet is to set the text [ragged right](./FAQ-ragright.html), and at least get rid of the overfull lines; this technique is ''traditional'' (in the sense that typists have always done it) and may be expected to appeal to the specifiers of eccentric document layouts (such as those for dissertations), but for once their sense conforms with typographic